 Drawing in a manner that depicts objects in a three dimensional world onto a two dimensional plane is a valuable skill in design.
 This is made possible by projections and views which enables engineers, architects, designers, artists, and others to visualize, describe, and work more effectively on the ideas.
 These methods are critical in creating elaborate and clear drawings in reference to the shape, arrangement and functionality of objects and spaces.

 Understanding of projections and views facilitates the process of transforming complex three-dimensional ideas into easily actionable and comprehensible two-dimensional models thus bridging the gap between the idea and real life.
-It also helps to understand the difference between projection and view for the designer to realise that his or her concept can be broadly understood in order to deliver the overall vision more effectively.
+It also helps to understand the difference between projection and view for the designer to realize that his or her concept can be broadly understood in order to deliver the overall vision more effectively.

 Projection means to transfer three-dimensional objects onto two dimensional planes by Orthographic, Isometric and Perspective Projection Techniques.
 As such, each step captures relative sizes and relative positions, which is important when making technical drawing, building plans, and design drawings.